metoppv/improver/doc/source/metadata/Introduction.rst

 *********************

 This describes the grid map projection.
-The example here is for the Lambert Azimuthal Equal Area (LAEA) grid used by the Met Office for the UK domain, but a Latitude-Longitude (strictly, Equirectangular) projection is usually used for the global domain.
+The example here is for the Lambert azimuthal equal area (LAEA) grid used by the Met Office for the UK domain, but a Latitude-Longitude (strictly, equirectangular) projection is usually used for the global domain.
 The set of attributes will vary depending on map projection, so to get the exact meanings, it is best to look at